 The different transfer rates mean each type is suited to a specific resolution.
 The SLI bridge works best at 1080p, the SLI LED at 4K, while SLI HB and NVLink are suited to 5K.

 As for how SLI works, it all comes down to splitting the rendering tasks equally among the GPUs.
 In most cases, one card will concentrate on a set of frames, while the other works on the other half.
-Combined their create a full-formed frame ready for display on a monitor.
+Combined, they create a full-formed frame ready for display on a monitor.

 Three SLI modes exist presently: